 Cognitive Testing

 Cognitive testing provides valuable information such as a person’s overall intellectual functioning (IQ).
 It also looks at specific abilities such as verbal comprehension, perceptual reasoning, working memory, and processing speed.
+It is typically used as part of a comprehensive psychological evaluation.

 Academic Achievement/Academic Progress/IEP/Gifted